Upper bounds on Renormalized Volume for Schottky groups: Introduction

 \textbf{Acknowledgements} I would like to thank Juan Maldacena for bringing this problem to my attention, as well as for our much appreciated discussions about the topic.
 I would also like to thank Yair Minsky for his very helpful advice and suggestions.
-I am also very thankful to Didac Martinez-Granado, Robin Neumayer and Celso Viana for our conversations while working on this problem.
+I am also very thankful to Didac Martinez-Granado, Robin Neumayer and Celso Viana for our conversations while working on this problem, as well for the helpful feedback from the anonymous referee.